dinodeck/step_01/README.md

-GameLoopSDL
+1-GameLoop
 ===========

-Simple GameLoop using OpenGL and SDL
+A simple GameLoop using OpenGL and SDL